AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 ```
 globus-connect-server login <your endpoint UUID>
 ```
-Globus will respond with an authentication link:
+Globus will respond with an authentication link like this:
 ```
 Please authenticate with Globus here:
 ------------------------------------
 https://auth.globus.org/v2/oauth2/authorize?client_id=7e9acd72-a8f3-496d-ab96-cf823b11d70b&redirect_uri=https%3A%2F%2Fauth.globus.org%2Fv2%2Fweb%2Fauth-code&scope=openid+profile+email+urn%3Aglobus%3Aauth%3Ascope%3Aauth.globus.org%3Aview_identity_set+urn%3Aglobus%3Aauth%3Ascope%3Aauth.globus.org%3Amanage_projects+urn%3Aglobus%3Aauth%3Ascope%3Ab04bec41-a6aa-4aae-8405-d0cc85ea222f%3Amanage_collections&state=_default&response_type=code&access_type=offline&prompt=login
 ------------------------------------
 ```
-Copy the link shown and paste it into your browser.
+Copy the link shown and paste it into your browser (Do __not__ use Ctrl-C to copy the text from the SSH window - highlight it and right-click).
 Complete your login in your browser.

 You will be presented with an authorisation code.
 Copy and paste it into the command line, and you will receive a confirmation for your login:
 ```